TradeViaPython/a3_aliceblue/README.md

-# Official Python SDK for Alice Blue API V2
+# Python SDK for Alice Blue API V2

-The Official Python library for communicating with the Alice Blue APIs.
+The Python library for communicating with the Alice Blue APIs.

 Alice Blue Python library provides an easy to use wrapper over the HTTPS APIs.